jakobzhao/geog4572/labs/lab03/readme.md

     return div;
 };

-// Add a legend to map
+// 11.
+Add a legend to map
 legend.addTo(mymap);
 ```

-So, what did we do here?
-First, we created an instance of a  **Leaflet Control object**, calling it legend, and used the position option to tell it to locate in the top right of our map.
+Specifically, we created an instance of a  **Leaflet Control object**, calling it legend, and used the position option to tell it to locate in the top right of our map.
 Next, we used the `onAdd` method of the control to run a function when the legend is added.
 That function created a new div in the DOM, giving it a class of legend.
 This allowed the CSS to style everything using the legend element.
 In the newly created div, we are going to populate it with HTML by using a built-in JavaScript DOM method called innerHTML.
 Using innerHTML allows us to change the content of the HTML and add to the legend div.
 Using the plus-equal `+=` instead of equal `=` is the syntax for append.
 Every time this is used, code following is appended to existing code.
 In this, we write the HTML we want to use in our legend.
 Note, the `i` tag represents our legend icons.
 Within the HTML, fill in the colors and ranges so that they match our data classification.
 After the HTML is appended, return the div element.
 Lastly, add the legend to the map.

 > **Note:** Instead of using innerHTML, what in jQuery can we use to do the same task?